-If you want to enjoy your favorite movies, video games or even music in surround sound but don't have space for a full home theatre setup with satellite speakers, a 5.1 soundbar setup may be what you're looking for.
+If you want to enjoy your favorite movies, video games, or even music in surround sound but don't have space for a full home theatre setup with satellite speakers, a 5.1 soundbar setup may be what you're looking for.
 You can generally expect a 5.1 soundbar system to come with a fairly wide 5-channel bar and a separate subwoofer, but some models integrate the sub directly into the bar.
-This kind of setup won't sound as natural as a more traditional home theatre speaker system but will provide a more immersive listening experience than a regular 2 or 3-channel soundbar.
+This kind of setup won't sound as natural as a more traditional home theatre speaker system, but will provide a more immersive listening experience than a regular 2 or 3-channel soundbar.
 Some 5.1 soundbars even have up-firing speakers to give the impression of height with Dolby Atmos content, which some Blu-rays and streaming services support.

-We've tested 25 soundbars so far, and below you'll find the best 5.1 soundbars to buy in 2019.
+We've tested over 25 soundbars so far, and below you'll find the best 5.1 soundbars to buy in 2019.
 See our recommendations for the best soundbars, the best budget soundbars, and the best Dolby Atmos soundbars.

 The best standalone 5.1 soundbar we've tested so far is the Sennheiser AMBEO Soundbar.
-This soundbar doesn't come with a separate subwoofer — instead, it has a unique 3D mode that takes advantage of its top and side-firing speakers to deliver an impressively immersive experience.
+This unique soundbar doesn't come with a separate subwoofer — instead, it has a unique 3D mode that takes advantage of its top and side-firing speakers to deliver an impressively immersive experience.
 It has a full set of physical inputs and supports virtually all surround audio formats, including Dolby Atmos.

 The LG SL10YG is a decent 5.1 soundbar.
 Its main competitor is the Samsung HW-Q80R, and it shares a similar design, with a wide soundbar that features side and up-firing speakers as well as a dedicated wireless subwoofer.
-It doesn't perform as well overall, but it's still a decent choice if you're looking for a 5.1.2 set-up, especially since it's often on sale for a lot less than the Q80R.
+It doesn't perform as well overall, but it's still a decent choice if you're looking for a 5.1.2 set-up, especially since it's often on sale for a lot less than the Samsung.

 Our recommendations above are what we think are currently the best 5.1 soundbars for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).